Buzzing Or Vibrating Feeling In Chest (5 Possible Causes)

 The buzzing feeling may change in intensity; it may occur all the time or at a specific time.

-By calming yourself after a stress response, you may slow down the buzzing feeling from anxiety tremor.
+By calming yourself after a stress response, you may slow down the buzzing feeling from anxiety tremors.
 It may take over ten minutes, but these tremors should not be alarming.

 This therapy will help if you don’t control the anxiety triggers.
-For extreme cases, you may get some drug prescription to assist in calming you down.
+For extreme cases, you may get some drug prescriptions to assist in calming you down.

 3. It could be lung failure